 Cambridge International AS & A Level

-COMPUTER SCIENCE 9608/21
+COMPUTER SCIENCE 9608/22

 Paper 2 Fundamental Problem-solving and Programming Skills

 May/June 2020

 PRE-RELEASE MATERIAL

 No additional materials are needed.

 This material should be given to the relevant teachers and candidates as soon as it has been received at the centre.
 INSTRUCTIONS - You should use this material in preparation for the examination. - You should attempt the practical programming tasks using your chosen high-level, procedural programming language.
-This document has 8 pages.
-Blank pages are indicated.

 Teachers and candidates should read this material prior to the June 2020 examination for 9608 Paper 2.

+Reminders

-Reminders The syllabus states:
+The syllabus states: